Members & Parents Information Booklet

 - Co-operate and listen to coaches, helpers and officials at all times

-- If you have a problem tell your coach or an adult you feel you can trust
+- If you have a problem tell a coach or an adult you feel you can trust

-- Make sure you paddle and train safely at all times and obey the rules on land and water
+- Make sure you paddle and train safely at all times and follow the Code of Conduct on land and water

 Coaches and Helpers

 - Paddlers’ welfare and safety is paramount.
-Make sure activities are appropriate to the age, ability and experience of those taking part.
+Ensure activities are appropriate to the age, ability and experience of those taking part

 - Set an example you wish others to follow.
 Treat paddlers and members with respect at all times